 9. Burnett Ranches (Four Sixes) - 275,000 acres

-Currently owned by Anne Marion, the great-granddaughter of the four sixes ranch founder Samuel Burnett, the Burnett ranches have been operational since 1868.
+Currently owned by Anne Marion, the great-granddaughter of the four sixes hunting ranch founder Samuel Burnett, the Burnett ranches have been operational since 1868.
 The ranch has two locations, one in Guthrie and one in the panhandle, and the family breeds horses and black Angus cattle.

 8. Kokernot Heirs (06 Ranch) - 278,000 acres

 The Kokernot family have been ranching in Texas since the Republic was formed in 1836.
 The 06 brand was registered the subsequent year, and the Kokernot heirs are still running the operation today.
 Located in West Texas near Alpine and Fort Davis, the 06 Ranch runs a cow-calf operation as well as offering hunting leases and excursion services.

 7. Nunley Brothers - 301,500 acres

 Headquartered near Sabinal, Texas, the Nunley brothers ranch lands span from South Texas up to the Hill Country, and out West toward Alpine.
 The brothers run a large cow-calf operation of the Santa Gertrudis breed.
 The Nunley brothers' grandfather, Red Nunley, started the operation over 70 years ago and partnered with Dolph Briscoe Senior to breed his herd.

 6. Longfellow Ranch - 384,000 acres

 Owned by SandRidge Energy founder Malone Mitchell III, the legendary but ailing Longfellow ranches have been transformed into a hunting paradise.
-Hunters can venture out to the ranch in the Big Bend region to hunt elk and mule deer, which roam free on the over three hundred thousand acres of land.
+Hunters can venture out to the Big Bend region to hunt elk and mule deer, which roam free on the over three hundred thousand acres ranch.